 The pandemic has changed the behavior of consumers in many ways, which has resulted in changing preferences and sentiments.

 - Gardening.
 As we spend more time at home this year, nesting and gardening have become popular hobbies of many.
 Retailer searches for planters, pottery, and ceramics have hit an all time high this month.
 On Neighborhood, Faire’s consumer marketplace, planters have been the second highest searched product (after face masks) over the last 90 days.

 - Pets.
 After pet ownership skyrocketed during the pandemic, an increasing number of consumers looked to local retailers to source their pets’ toys and supplies.
 As a result, searches for “dog,” “cat,” and “pet” products reached an all time high on Faire.

 - Expression through color.
 Apparel designer Sinae Kim told us that bright colors have been her best sellers since the beginning of the pandemic.
 About 27% of retailers look to color trends to support their buying.
-Tune in next week to our live session with Patti Carpenter to hear her predictions on the more functional, versatile color palette of the 2020 holiday season.
+Watch our live session with Patti Carpenter to hear her predictions on the more functional, versatile color palette of the 2020 holiday season.

 To hear more about this year’s trends, tune into our session hosted by Lauren Cooks Levitan at Faire Summer Market.